 10. Love to Children

 Aussies are easy-going dogs that love to romp with children.
-Australian shepherd very active and playful. they’re very active dogs and constantly demand affection. you will need to teach the child to respect the dog, and the dog to respect the child.
+Australian Shepherd is very active and playful.
+They’re very active dogs and constantly demand affection.
+You will need to teach the child to respect the dog and respect the child.